hiisk/hiisk/README.md

 ## :wave: Hi There I'm Jade *I’ll be the best data scientist in korea.*

 - I worked in the Data Part of the Megastudy Education Admissions Service Team.(21.09~22.05)
-- After learning Python for the first time in September 2020, I worked on various related projects.(DL/ML/CV)
+- Learning Python for the first time in September 2020, I worked on various related projects.(DL/ML/CV)
 - After entering the computer engineering department, I became interested in data processing while listening to the lecture of my major.
 - I attended to university from 2016 to 2022.(I served in the military from 2018 to 2020)